Westview Secondary School: History

 In 2007, local credit union Envision supported three educational programs at Westview designed to engage potential school dropouts: the Outdoor Education program combining science and physical education, and outdoor activities like hiking and overnight camping; its Fine Arts program to help students "develop literacy, technology and self-expression skills through drama and other art forms"; and the Trowel Trades program, which teaches "skills like masonry, bricklaying, and drywall installation".
 Envision provided $10,000 per year for three years to help build the programs.

-A 2007 "School Fruit and Vegetable Snack Program" at Westview provided the school with monthy deliveries of "ready-to-eat, fresh, local fruits or vegetables".
+A 2007 "School Fruit and Vegetable Snack Program" at Westview provided the school with monthly deliveries of "ready-to-eat, fresh, local fruits or vegetables".
 Westview was one of only five British Columbia secondary schools to participate in the program, which distributed the food through the school's Foods Class.

 In 2010, the "Green the Courtyard" garden project engaged students from classes English 9, Communication 11 + 12, Leadership, and Support Connections to convert a previously unused the courtyard to grow edible fruit producing plants.
 Plans also included engaging Carpentry 11 class to build gazebo-like structure for growing vines.

 A totem pole was erected in 2013 to honor the historical Katzie and Kwantlen First Nations that traditionally lived in the territory.
 The pole includes a wildcat base, representing the school's team mascot, a hummingbird, and a coyote.
 The coyote was selected for the totem because sometimes a coyote is seen on school grounds.

 A $414,000 mechanical upgrade project at Westfield in 2015 provided "46 roof-top heat pumps with gas fired back-up heating", funded by the province's MyEducation BC system.

 Westview Secondary student Nash Taylor earned second place in Excel at the 2015 Microsoft Office Specialist World Championship.
 He had previously won the "best in Canada at Microsoft Office", with an all-expenses paid trip to represent Canada in the Microsoft global skills competition in Dallas.